Fiat Chrysler bets on Jeep, Alfa revamp to go global

 "The opportunity is clearly there, but 1.9 million Jeep units is a stretch," ISI Group analyst George Galliers said.
 The brokerage has forecast Jeep sales of 1.2 million in 2018.

-Jeep, whose globally recognised products trace their roots to the iconic World War Two vehicle, is seen as Fiat Chrysler's biggest opportunity to tap fast-growing demand for SUVs in Asia.
+Jeep, whose globally recognized products trace their roots to the iconic World War Two vehicle, is seen as Fiat Chrysler's biggest opportunity to tap fast-growing demand for SUVs in Asia.

 While Marchionne has a track record of dealmaking in 10 years at Fiat's helm, he has been less successful at delivering a string of ambitious turnaround plans, with Fiat losing market share in its main European market amid delayed investments and some bad design choices.